Typically, you’ll reach for a Band-Aid whenever you get a nick, scrape, or cut.

 One of the most effective ways to manage chronic stress with sound is to initiate deep relaxation—especially before bedtime, since the body does much of its repair work while you sleep.

-To use the power of sound to relax at bedtime, try this easy exercise:
+To use the power of sound to relax at bedtime, try this easy "brain humming" exercise:

 1. Take three very slow breaths.
 Breathe in through the nose and out through the mouth.